xunyushen/xunyushen/README.md

 ## Little About Me

 I graduated from Pennsylvania State University in 2023 (We Are!!) where I was deeply involved in the machine learning.
 After graduation, I decided to pursue my Master's degree at Johns Hopkins University(Go Hop!).
-There, I shifted my focus to deep learnig - compyter vision.
+There, I shifted my focus to deep learnig - computer vision in pathology.
 Throughout my academic journey and experience in data science and machine learning, my goal is to be an engineer who designs decision-making processes (feedback -> response).

 ## Ongoing research